Israeli airstrike kills 10 in Gaza as US envoy arrives for talks | DW | 15.05.2021

 Further violence was expected on Saturday as Palestinians mark Nakba (Catastrophe) Day, when they commemorate the estimated 700,000 people who fled or were driven from their homes in the 1947-49 war with Israel.

-Rocket fire from Gaza and Israel's bombardment of the blockaded Palestinian territory continued into early Saturday, when Israel carried out an airstrike on a three-story house in a refugee camp in Gaza City.
+Rocket fire from Gaza and Israel's bombardment of the blockaded Palestinian territory continued into early Saturday and included an Israeli airstrike on a three-story house in a refugee camp in Gaza City.

 Eight children and two women from an extended family were killed.